redexp/backbone-dom-view/README.md

 **field:** `{String|Object}` Default: `null`

-Helper can work not only with `this.model` but also with collection in model field.
+Helper can work not only with `this.model` but also with collection in model (or in view) attributes.
 Name of this filed you can set with this option
 ```javascript
 var UserView = Backbone.DOMView.extend({
     template: {